jshleap/jshleap.github.io/_pages/Programming.md

       layout: splash
       author_profile: true
 ---
+Here you can find the description and links to *some* of my code.
+Some of it is a bit of gradware, and I wrote it while learning how to code so it might be a bit rough.
+It will be cleaned up in the future.

 # ADvantage
 During my time as a fellow of Insight data science, I developed an app to help with SEO campaigns, specifically, keyword search.
 It uses  web